geshan/ollama-cloud-run/README.md

 }'
 ```

-In the test done, it took `7.73s` to generate the output (not bad withotu any GPUs):
+In the test done, it took `7.73s` to generate the output (not bad without any GPUs):

 ![Response from Gemma with Ollama in 7.73 s](/images/ollama-gemma-output.jpg)